-To determine if it is necessary to adjust the neutral position, perform the following steps.
+To determine if it is necessary to adjust the neutral return, perform the following steps.

 - 1. Disengage the PTO, engage the parking brake and turn off the engine. - 2.
-Move the ground speed control levers in the operating position, pull levers rearward and release. - 3.
-Move the ground speed control levers towards the neutral position.
-If the levers do not align with the notches in the neutral lock plate, it is necessary to adjust the reverse return bolts (A, Figure 28).
+Move the ground speed control levers into the operating position, pull levers rearward and release. - 3.
+Move the ground speed control levers out towards the neutral position.
+If the levers do not align with the notches in the neutral lock plate, it is necessary to adjust the neutral return rod (C, Figure 28).

-Neutral Position Adjustment
+Adjustment

-- 1. Loosen the jam nut (D) locked against the clevis. - Turn the reverse return bolt (A) clockwise to adjust handle rearward, counter-clockwise to adjust handle forward. - Pull lever rearward and release to check position again.
-Adjust as necessary to align levers with notches. - 5.
-Once the lever alignment has been adjusted, lock jam nut against the clevis.
+- 1. Loosen the jam nut (B) locked against the clevis (A). - 2.
+Turn the neutral return rod (C) to adjust handle position. - Pull lever rearward and release to check position again.
+Adjust as necessary to align levers with notches.